datanav/docs/best-practice.rst

   "namespace:propertyName":"namespaced-identifier:value"

 Namespace identifiers is a recommended way of referring to datasets for matching properties during transformations.
 This will ease the connection of data.
-Namecpaced identifiers are generated to keep existing joins so we are able to keep the data model from source,
+Namespaced identifiers are generated to keep existing joins so we are able to keep the data model from source.

+By default, namespaced identifiers are stripped from the endpoint entities.

 If you have two different person datasets, and you want to merge on a common property, like SSN, we should use namespace identifiers.
 The code below will add a namespace identifier based on common SSN properties between datasets **"hr-person"** and **"erp-person"**.
 In other words we need to create a namespace identifier between **"hr-person"** and **"erp-person"** datasets so that we can refer to them during merging.